f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

-For the system controllers the following SNMP Traps are supported as of F5OS 1.2.x:
+For the system controllers the following SNMP Traps are supported as of F5OS 1.2.x as defined in the **F5-CTRLR-ALERT-NOTIF-MIB.txt**:

 +----------------------------+----------------------------------+
 | **Alert**                  | **OID**                          |